meetkiosk/case_studies/senior_frontend/readme.md

 # Kiosk Senior frontend case study
 Thanks for applying at Kiosk!

-Our second round is a technical case study that’s designed to take you about one hour.
+Our second round is a technical case study that’s designed to take you about three hours.

 ## Guidelines
 * favor finished work